djhender920/djhender920/README.md

 # 👋 Hi, I'm David Henderson

-I'm an **entry-level software developer** with a passion for building clean, responsive, and user-friendly applications.
+I'm an **aspiring software developer** with a passion for building clean, responsive, and user-friendly applications.
 My focus is on developing practical solutions using modern web technologies and Microsoft frameworks.

 ## 🛠️ Skills